Cley Services and Facilities

 Wanting to make a planning application or concerns about a planning application?

 Planning applications and advice on planning matters such as extensions to your house, are obtainable from North Norfolk District Council.
 Planning applications can be viewed on the NNDC web-site.

 The Parish Council will be consulted by the District Council about planning applications.
 Planning is advertised on site and on the parish council notice board.

 If you wish to comment about any application you should write to Planning Services, Council Offices, Holt Road, Cromer, NR27 9EN and send a copy of your letter to the Parish Council.

 The nearest Primary School is at Blakeney.
 There is also a Primary School at Langham.
 The catchment area Secondary School is at Wells-Next-The-Sea.
 Greshams, a co-educational independent school in Holt, has a Pre-Prep, Prep and Senior Schools.

 The Village Hall is situated on the Fairstead at Cley.
 It has a large car park adjacent to it.
 Also adjacent is a Children’s play area.
-The Hall is available to hire from £10.00 per hour.
+The Hall is available to hire.
 There is a large meeting room which has the following facilities:

 - Seats 150 theatre style

 - Full stage